Elsa Wool Company Worsted-Spun Cormo Wool

 Against this vibrant backdrop, the crisp, creamy evenness of this yarn stood out like white rice.
 I immediately snagged a skein to review.

-The next day I went to the Wool Festival at Taos and discovered an entire booth dedicated to this lovely yarn from Elsa Hollowell's Bayfield, Colorado, farm.
+The next day I went to the Wool Festival at Taos and discovered an entire booth dedicated to this lovely yarn from Elsa Hallowell's Bayfield, Colorado, farm.
 So I snagged more, plus a pair of machine-knit socks, and vowed to covet that yarn until the perfect project presented itself.

 But this yarn is too tempting to keep waiting.
 Finally this weekend I popped the cork on that crisp perfect white skein, snipping the tag and starting to swatch.